ome/ngff/rfc/wip-tform/index.md

 #### <a name=coordinates-displacements>coordinates and displacements</a>

-`coordinates` and `displacements` transformations store coordinates or displacements in an array and interpret them as a transformation.
-Applying the transformation amounts to looking up the appropriate locations in the array and interpolating if necessary.
+`coordinates` and `displacements` transformations store coordinates or displacements in an array and interpret them as a vector field that defines a transformation.
+The arrays must have a dimension corresponding to every axis of the input coordinate system and one additional dimension to hold components of the vector.
+Applying the transformation amounts to looking up the appropriate vector in the array, interpolating if necessary, and treating it either as a position directly (`coordinates`) or a displacement of the input point (`displacements`).

-These transformation types refer to an array at location specified by the `"path"` parameter whose coordinate sytem MUST contain an axis with type `coordinate` or `displacement` respectively for transformations of type `coordinates` or `displacements`.
-This axis MUST be of length equal to the number of axes of the output coordinate system and SHOULD be the last axis (contiguous on disk when c-order).
-The coordinate system MUST also contain an axis identical to every axis of its input coordinate system in the same order.
-As a consequence, the array will have one dimension more than its input coordinate system.
+These transformation types refer to an array at location specified by the `"path"` parameter.
+The input and output coordinate systems for these transformations ("input / output coordinate systems") constrain the array size and the coordinate system metadata for the array ("field coordinate system").

+* If the input coordinate system has `N` axes, the array at location path MUST have `N+1` dimensions
+* The field coordinate system MUST contain an axis identical to every axis of its input coordinate system in the same order.
+* The field coordinate system MUST contain an axis with type `coordinate` or `displacement` respectively for transformations of type `coordinates` or `displacements`.
+    * This SHOULD be the last axis (contiguous on disk when c-order).
+* If the output coordinate system has `M` axes, the length of the array along the `coordinate`/`displacement` dimension MUST be of length `M`.

-The `i`th value of the array along the `coordinate` or `displacement` axis refers to the displacement or coordinate of `i`th output axis.
+The `i`th value of the array along the `coordinate` or `displacement` axis refers to the coordinate or displacement of the `i`th output axis.
 See the example below.

 `coordinates` and `displacements` transformations are not invertible in general, but implementations MAY approximate their inverses.
 Metadata for these coordinate transforms have the following field: